-Love is in the cloud: Dating and relationship advice from the Appinio Hype Train
+Love is in the cloud: Dating & relationship advice - Appinio Hype Train

 As February is Valentine's Day month, the topic of dating and relationships is at the forefront of people's minds.
 To gain some insights into how people feel about dating and relationships, Appinio conducted a study with a nationally representative sample of 1000 Brits to explore the intricacies of relationships and the impact of dating apps.